Frugal LivingFREE Ways To Supplement Your Food Supply

 How To Supplement A Food Supply When Money Is Tight

-However, there are other ways to get food without spending money at the grocery store.
+However, other ways exist to get food without spending money at the grocery store.

 Since moving to Canada from the UK over ten years ago, I’ve had to learn about a country that I wasn’t too familiar with.

-I had no idea about farmland ,and the seasons in Canada certainly threw me for a loop.
-If you’d lived in the UK, then you know what I mean.
+I had no idea about farmland, and the seasons in Canada certainly threw me for a loop.
+If you’d lived in the UK, you know what I mean.

 Since becoming a permanent fixture in this glorious land,, I’ve learned the most critical survival tipsfor food supply from my wife and father-in-law.

-Most of all,, exploring Ontario by going on nature walks and educating myself about what grows in Ontario has undoubtedly increased my knowledge on the topic.
+Most of all,, exploring Ontario by going on nature walks and educating myself about what grows in Ontario has undoubtedly increased my knowledge.

 I’m not a pro,, but I’ve had my fair share of experience in the woods, on farms and processing and growing gardens from seed.

-I know it’s one of the easiest ways to supplement food supply shortgage when in need.
+I know it’s one of the easiest ways to supplement food supply shortages when in need.

 It may not be a fast fix but most certainly one to explore if you don’t mind getting out and about in the Spring, Summer and Fall months.